Laura Bentivoglio Davia: Education

-Laura Bentivolgio vs Laura Bassi
+Laura Bentivoglio vs Laura Bassi

 During the spring of 1732, Laura Bassi started to gain momentum in the philosophy community.
 Laura Bassi (1711–1778), became the first woman to graduate from the University of Bologna and later the first woman to hold a university chair in Europe.
 Davia was annoyed of Bassi's success.
 Her criticisms of Bassi were spread throughout the community but the community took offense.
 Davia had to make a public apology because she feared that she would be stoned by her fellow citizens for not accepting Bassi.
 Due to the changes of Italian philosophy and education in the eighteenth century, it forced Davia's hand to reject Bassi and her views.
 In addition, Davia was backing Cartesian philosophy.
 She belonged to an international community of learned women who earned the approval of the Republic of Letters in the preceding century who previously included such people like Princess Elisabeth of Bohemia and Queen Christina of Sweden.
 Between the two there is a generation gap, therefore, they couldn't see eye to eye.
 Also, because Bassi wasn't an aristocrat, she was garnering more praise from critics than Davia which fueled her resentment towards Bassi.